ChaelCodes/MeetAnotherDay/README.md

 Run `docker compose up -d` and the application should be available at localhost:3000.

-If the database has not been started, `docker compose run --rm web bundle exec rake db:create`
+If the database has not been started, `docker compose run --rm web bundle exec rake db:create`.